The Best Low Carb Diet for Thyroid Patients: A Complete Guide

 When you have sustained levels of insulin, otherwise known as insulin resistance, your body never gets the chance to burn fat for fuel.
 Instead, it is reliant upon sugar and glucose as its primary energy source.

-This reliance on sugar combined with the relatively low supply of calories in your body stored as sugar, cause massive swings in blood sugar throughout the day.
+This reliance on sugar, combined with the relatively low supply of calories in your body stored as sugar, causes massive swings in blood sugar throughout the day.
 These changes in blood sugar cause irritability, fatigue, lethargy, and a constant need for snacking and eating.

-When following the high-fat, low-carbohydrate diet there are some potential pitfalls that can really curb your weight loss.
+A: When following the high-fat, low-carbohydrate diet, there are some potential pitfalls that can really curb your weight loss.
 One of those is not eating enough fat.
 The other is eating too much protein in its place.

 Eating this much fat can sometimes make people nervous.
 They think that eating fat will cause them to get fat.